diku-dk/futhark/docs/man/futhark-literate.rst

 ========

 Some directives (e.g. ``:gnuplot``) can run arbitrary shell commands.
-Running an untrusted Futhark script is as dangerous as running a shell script you downloaded off the Internet.
-Before running a script from an unknown source, you should always give it a quick read to see if anything looks fishy.
+Running an untrusted literate Futhark program is as dangerous as running a shell script you downloaded off the Internet.
+Before running a program from an unknown source, you should always give it a quick read to see if anything looks fishy.

 SEE ALSO
 ========